 Common chains to look out for include APA Hotel, Daiwa Roynet Hotel, Dormy Inn, Tokyo Inn and my new favourite, Via Inn.
 We stayed at three different Via Inn properties on my last trip alone!
 (Two in Osaka, and one in Tokyo).

-I use booking.com to book all my accommodation in Japan, filtering for properties with a rating score of over 8.0 and making sure to find accommodation that is close to a subway station (in cities like Osaka and Tokyo).
+I generally use booking.com to book all my accommodation in Japan, filtering for properties with a rating score of over 8.0 and making sure to find accommodation that is close to a subway station (in cities like Osaka and Tokyo).
+Don’t be afraid to venture away from the typical tourist hubs like Shinjuku, Shibuya or Asakusa – stay a few subway stops away and you’ll find accommodation is often cheaper.

 I haven’t stayed in a capsule hotel in Japan, simply because I’ve always been travelling with my husband who is 196 cm tall and doesn’t fit in them!
 But they look like a fun and unique way to save on accommodation, especially if you’re travelling solo.